How to start a cut flower garden – expert tips and ideas and the story of making my own flower patch.

 It was a blissful April day spent with Tammy Hall at her Wild Bunch Flowers farm in Shropshire (below) that set me off.
-Walking her poly tunnel full of salmon pink and vibrant coral ranunculus… rows and rows of exquisite peony-like double tulips in the softest creamy coffee and lime-edged pastel pinks… enjoying apple trees grown just for their blossom… spring lambs hopping over to say hello…
+Walking her poly tunnel full of salmon pink and vibrant coral ranunculus… rows and rows of exquisite peony-like double tulips and other spring blooms in the softest creamy coffee and lime-edged pastel pinks… enjoying apple trees grown just for their blossom… spring lambs hopping over to say hello…

-A couple of weekends later I’d reclaimed two weed-choked abandoned old vegetable patches still surrounded by flagstone paths (beneath the overgrown grass).
-I wasn’t sure I’d ever be able to stand up straight again after a weekend of weeding, digging and sieving the soil through a vintage riddler.
+My first garden shed and now my retreat.
 I was on a roll and even decoratively edged the beds with curved green twigs taken from a forsythia I’d just heavily pruned.
 It was an idea I’d seen edging the kitchen garden at Hinton Ampner National Trust property a year or two ago and it was just the best fun to do.
 I loved how it all looked when it was finished and kept popping back up there just to look, cup of tea in hand.
 I actually had the blank canvas of a cutting garden of my own!
 All I needed now were flowers to grow in it.

 Here’s what I bought: